ManhTrinhNguyen/AWS/README.md

       - Communicate with Docker Registry like Dockerhub to pull and push Image

-    - I want to able to execute Docker Command with sudo .
+    - I want to able to execute Docker Command without sudo .
 In order to do that I need to add EC2 User (which is my EC2 Intances User) to Docker Group : `sudo usermod -aG docker $USER` .
 Then I need to exit and SSH again for it to effect

       - $USER is stand for current User